 Growing stronger Since 2000, thanks to generous support from our education partners and sponsors, the Jumpstart network has increased annually by an average of nearly 30 percent, making it one of America’s fastest growing nonprofit organizations.
 Today, Jumpstart is determined to reach more children in more communities by replicating our proven program model.

-Contact: Sergio Pineda, Jumpstart Manager Center for Service Learning, Internships, & Civic Engagement
+Contact: Sergio Pineda, Jumpstart Coordinator/PT Lecturer Center for Service Learning, Internships, & Civic Engagement

 1000 E. Victoria St., SCC 3